kumpan/unikorn/content/startpage/2020-05-20-startpage.md

         helping us in the communication with the web developers, made the whole experience much nicer and smoother.”
       person: David Schnell, Marketing Director at Aritco.com
+    - text: I highly recommend partnering with Unikorn on any web project.
+Having someone with a profound theoretical and technical knowledge of SEO was invaluable to me as a frontend developer.
+Being able to discuss and get feedback on different technical solutions made my job a lot easier and enabled me to make informed decisions in planning the overall architecture.
+      tab_title: Mikael
+      heading: When Frontend and Technical SEO sings in harmony
+      person: Mikael Gustafsson, Senior Front-end developer and Partner @ Weahead AB
 ---